isabo/hyperapp-custom-element/README.md

-# Build WebComponents / CustomElements using Hyperapp
+# Build CustomElements using Hyperapp

 This library makes it easy to create a WebComponents-compliant CustomElement that uses the Hyperapp microframework to define its behaviour.
 Such components